-Manchester is a British city located in the northwestern part of England, and it is one of the major cities in the county of Greater Manchester.
-The city of Manchester is the pioneer of the industrial revolution in Western Europe and the world.
+Manchester is a British city in the northwestern part of England.
+It is one of the major cities in the county of Greater Manchester.
+Manchester is the pioneer of the Industrial Revolution in Western Europe and the world.

-It is bordered on the north and east by the Pennines Hills while on the south by the Cheshire Plain.
-It is on an area of 260 km2 and 38 metres above sea level.
+It is bordered on the north and east by the Pennines Hills and on the south by the Cheshire Plain.
+It has an area of 260 km2 and is 38 metres above sea level.

-The city was known for its Roman name, Mamukium, which is a Roman fort located at the Medlock River with the Errol River, and from there, the name Manchester came, meaning the hill town.
+The city was known for its Roman name, Mamukium, a Roman fort located at the Medlock River’s junction with the Errol River.
+From there, the name Manchester, meaning the hill town, came.

-Manchester occupies the first place among the industrial cities in the world in terms of origin.
-The Manchester Navigational Canal opening increased the city’s importance, and it is noteworthy that this city was the starting point of the industrial revolution in Western Europe.
+Manchester is the first industrial city in the world in terms of origin.
+The opening of the Manchester Navigational Canal increased the city’s importance, and it is noteworthy that this city was the starting point of the Industrial Revolution in Western Europe.
 As a result, Britain became one of the countries that achieved the highest level of industrial renaissance, which encouraged the outbreak of the agricultural revolution, which helped to inflate capital in the region due to the expansion of trade.

 It also witnessed, on the scientific level, the birth of the famous chemist John Dalton, who discovered the atom.
-The city has many significant universities, considered the most important universities in the United Kingdom, such as the University of Manchester, Manchester Metropolitan University, and the University of Salford.
+The city has many universities that are considered the most important in the United Kingdom, such as the University of Manchester, Manchester Metropolitan University, and the University of Salford.
 Also, it has tremendous educational potential, as it contains more than 170 secondary and primary schools, and there are many schools and colleges with many academic disciplines.

 Moving Around the City